 Compensation for canceled or delayed flights

 The compensation can be cash or in vouchers or flight rebates.
 Passengers choose how they want compensation.
-If what is offered is not cash, the compensation must have a value higher than the mandated minimum.
+Not a cash offer?
+That means compensation must have a value higher than the mandated minimum.

 Only the US provides no compensation for flight delays when airlines do not adhere to their published schedules

 Travelers United is working with the DOT to try and get a change to the current rules.
-However, the present administration has made no secret about their stance about additional regulations.
+DOT under the past two administrations displays no interest in changing the rules.
 So, don’t expect much.